 ButterflyMX physical access control system

 For as long as we’ve had buildings, we’ve needed ways to control who can access them.
-This practice is known as physical access control.
-This is a broad term for any type of system that controls physical access to a space.
+This practice is known as a physical access control system — a broad term for any type of system that controls physical access to a space.

-In this blog, we define what a physical access control system (PACS) is and outline its components.
-We’ll also highlight examples of it.
-After reading, you’ll have a better understanding of PACS.
-Additionally, you’ll know how to choose the best one for your properties.
+In this blog, we define what a physical access control system (PACS) is and outline its components, and help you choose the best one for your properties.

 This post covers: